Coffee In Turin, Italy Is An Experience For Coffee Lovers

 The Shroud of Turin, or in Italian: La Sindone di Torino, is a burial shroud that people believe was the linen cloth that Jesus was buried in after his crucifixion.
 It is on display in the Cathedral in Turin and you too can visit, see the shroud and add your voice to the debate about its authenticity.
 For me, having learned of this in the 70’s on T.V., during the very weird time of That’s Incredible, Ripley’s Believe it or Not and a stream of shows about UFOs, I put this memory in the same part of my brain as other dubious discoveries.

-The Gran Torino, apart from a movie with a cranky Clint Eastwood, was a truly bad-ass car from the 70’s built by Ford.
+The Gran Torino was a movie with a Clint Eastwood and a bad-ass car from the 70’s by Ford.
 On a related note, Turin was considered “the Detroit of Italy”.
 Stop and think about that for a minute.
 Is that a compliment or an insult?

 More recently I’ve learned much more about Torino that really stokes my interests, and currently is planned to be included in our next trip to Italy.
 “Why?” you may ask.
 Well certainly being the home of Juventus F.C. could be fun.
 Our son bought a team jersey (kit?) on a past trip to Rome and was roundly abused verbally by a string of people who truly hate that team.
 With that kind of passion, both for and against, it seems like a great opportunity to engage in a lively debate on on the primacy of various calcio teams across the boot.